oz105/Directional_Weighted_Graph/README.md

-In this Project there is 3 Classes : WGraph_DS , WGraph_Algo ,node_infoCompereByTag and there is 3 interfaces : node_info , weighted_graph, weighted_graph_algorithms and we have directory of test ,All together they implement a directed weighted graph which functions such as add new node to the graph , set an edge between 2 nodes and give the edge weight checking if it connected or what is the shorthest path between 2 nodes and more.
+In this Project there is implemention of a directed weighted graph which functions such as add new node to the graph , set an edge between 2 nodes and give the edge weight checking if it connected or what is the shorthest path between 2 nodes and more.

 NodeData
 This is a class implements the node_data interface and create a new type of object.
 In this class we created a new object named node_data that contains integer keyMaker, that gives every new node_data a unique value named key.